 There are components of the “Maintenance cycle” that will not work well unless Operations and Maintenance cooperate fully.
 These include the control of the work order backlog so that the highest-value work is done first, and the scheduling of maintenance work so that interruptions to operations are minimized.

 The second factor is the way in which performance is measured.
 Assigning the blame for downtime to Operations or Maintenance (which may be further broken out into mechanical, electrical, etc) will cause disagreements and fruitless arguments.
 The most positive way to measure losses is to allocate them to the department which is in the best position to take the action needed to prevent them from happening again.
-This may include, for example, having the Maintenance equipment expert train the operators in the best method to start up or shut down equipment (see “Measuring performance“).
+This may include, for example, having the Maintenance equipment expert train the operators in the best method to start up or shut down equipment (see “Allocating and analyzing downtime“).